 Lauren agreed that the film accurately portrayed what it's like to be touched by addiction and the damage addicts can cause others around them.
 “I liked that Beautiful Boy showed a somewhat normal family because it helps people see that addiction can affect anyone from any background.”
 But at the same time, she felt the film lacked a real understanding of Nic’s spectrum of emotions as he personally wrestled with addiction.

 While A Star is Born and Beautiful Boy show how media portrayals are improving in some ways, both films end before the real work to stay sober begins, failing to capture the ongoing and lifelong struggle it can be to stay sober.
 For example, Lauren expresses that living without alcohol and drugs is an incredibly difficult choice she must consciously and tirelessly choose each day.

-While these films underline how we are moving away from older, more negative portrayals that othered and demonised people with addiction, they also serve to humanise those who are battling with substance abuse disorders.
-Kensing believes that empathetic storytelling has the power to cause more people to recognise that addiction is not who someone is, but it is something that individuals of all backgrounds and circumstances use as a means to cope with other challenges such as mental illness or trauma.
+While these films underline how we are moving away from older, more negative portrayals that othered and demonized people with addiction, they also serve to humanize those who are battling with substance abuse disorders.
+Kensing believes that empathetic storytelling has the power to cause more people to recognize that addiction is not who someone is, but it is something that individuals of all backgrounds and circumstances use as a means to cope with other challenges such as mental illness or trauma.

 If the big screen is a window into a brave new world and a not so far-off future, these films are telling about where culture could be headed -- and what is still missing.